Mahesh-Dev23/design-io/README.md

 # What is design-io?

-"Design IO is developed to provide design related support for developers, where there is no design for the project."
+Design IO is developed to provide design related support for developers, where there is no design for the project.

 # Installation

-`npm i design-io --save`
+`npm i @mahesh-dev/design-io --save`

 # How to import?